LenardMiller/Sketch_TD/README.md

 # Sketch_TD
-The working title for a small Tower Defence game made in Processing so I can learn Java without CodeHS.
+The working title for a small Tower Defence game made in Processing.

+Made so I can learn Java on my own without CodeHS.